AllYarnsAreBeautiful/ayab-manual/docs/how_to_knit/basics.md

 ## Single Bed Fair Isle

-To create your own patterns, refer to the AYAB manual, section "pattern_image_creation".
+To create your own patterns, refer to [section "Pattern creation"](../pattern_image_creation.md).
 Make sure the width of the pattern has an even number of pixels (=stitches).

-For your first practice sample, use this Triangles image that also comes with AYAB 0.9, find it in Documents>AYAB>patterns
+For your first practice sample, use this Triangles image that also comes with AYAB 0.9, find it on your computer in the folder [path to your AYAB installation]/AYAB/patterns/

 ![triangles_60x10.png](img/dbj_2-color/triangles_60x10.png)

-To create your own patterns, refer to the AYAB manual, section "pattern_image_creation".
+To create your own patterns, refer to [section "Pattern creation"](../pattern_image_creation.md).
 Use thin yarns, you'll be using side-by-side needles on both beds. (for those in the US, Woollike yarn works well.).